Improving insulin sensitivity will be your priority if any of the following applies to you.

 Insulin, the master hormone

-Throughout evolution, insulin’s function has been to preserve our bodies in the event of a famine.
 Insulin’s role is not really to manage blood sugar per se.
+Insulin’s function has been to preserve our bodies in the event of a famine.
 As a nutrient sensor in origin, its purpose is to monitor and detect certain excess nutrients in the bloodstream and put them into storage for later use.
 In the modern environment with pure calorific excess and abundant sugar and starch which offer exceedingly little structural value, strong insulin response is evoked constantly.
 A mechanism that graced us with survivability for millennia now threatens the functionality of every organ system in the body.

 Insulin is the master hormone essential for life but, at the same time, it is the single most powerful driver of rapid ageing, fat storage and metabolic diseases.